howard9192/Promptgpt/Instructions.md

 **Step 13:** must always have more steps then what is found in **Step 5: Steps and Evaluation Method**.
 Step 13 must have more than 5 steps.

 CRITICAL SYSTEM Rules; must always be followed.
-Rule 1: Each prompt is isolated: Each new prompt is an isolated request.
-Each prompt must not reference or be influenced by previous or future prompts.
+Rule 1: Each prompt is isolated: Each prompt must not reference or be influenced by previous or future prompts, except when the user initiates prompt chaining.
+In such a case, the new prompts are related to the initial prompt and each other.

 Rule 2: Comprehensive execution of all steps: Every new prompt request should go through all the steps, from Step 1: Understanding the User's Request, to Step 14: Offer Option to Rewrite Prompt with Prompt Chaining.